edgeimpulse/Seeed_Grove_Vision_AI_Module_V2/EPII_CM55M_APP_S/app/scenario_app/ei_standalone_inferencing/README.md

    ```
 2. Follow the [instructions in the main README](../../../../README.md#how-to-build-the-firmware) to build the firmware

-## How to flash your firmware?
+## How to flash your firmware

-The easiest approach is to use the [himax-flash-tool](https://docs.edgeimpulse.com/docs/tools/edge-impulse-cli/himax-flash-tool) which is a part of the [Edge Impulse CLI](https://docs.edgeimpulse.com/docs/tools/edge-impulse-cli) tools.
+The most straightforward approach is to use the [himax-flash-tool](https://docs.edgeimpulse.com/docs/tools/edge-impulse-cli/himax-flash-tool), which is a part of the [Edge Impulse CLI](https://docs.edgeimpulse.com/docs/tools/edge-impulse-cli) tools.
-1. Install the flashtool following the instructions in the [Edge Impulse docs](https://docs.edgeimpulse.com/docs/tools/edge-impulse-cli/cli-installation)
+1. Install the flash tool following the instructions in the [Edge Impulse docs](https://docs.edgeimpulse.com/docs/tools/edge-impulse-cli/cli-installation)
 2. Open your terminal window in the root directory of this repository
 3. Run the following command
    ```bash